 Or maybe it will be the Deschutes River State Recreation Area in Rufus, just 15 miles east of The Dalles, where you can spot early spring wildflowers and sit down to a waterfront picnic on a hot day — inner tubes and paddleboards optional.

 The others will take longer.
 “That’s the million-dollar question — when the trails will be open?” says Maegan Jossey, outreach manager for Friends of the Columbia Gorge, a nonprofit that’s part of the Gorge Trails Recovery Team, which launched after the fire.

 Ready to hike?
-A handy map shows what’s open and closed in the 48,000-acre area affected by the fire.
-Learn about closures and the steps to recovery at OregonStateParks.org.
+Learn about the latest openings at the Columbia River Gorge National Scenic Area or OregonStateParks.org.
 Wherever you go, remember to practice Leave No Trace principles — take only photos and leave only footsteps.

 Here are eight gorgeous Gorge trails to explore this season: